Truma Combi 4 & 6 E Guide

 Warning W 408 H appears in the display of the CP plus panel – what should I do?

-Warning indicates lack of gas supply.
+If running the Combi E in mixed mode (combined gas and electric heating operation)) then this warning indicates lack of gas supply.
 The heater now only runs in electric mode.

 - Restore the gas supply for example by connecting a new gas cylinder.